jiud/squared-circle/README.md

 ![buttons](buttons-animated.gif)

-Or when the video grabs focus, no need for huge flashing titlebars:
+Or when the window grabs focus, no need for huge flashing titlebars:

 ![buttons](focus.gif)